danielellis/MonoGame-MacGame/README.md

-#MonoDevelop MonoGame Template for MacOS
+#MonoDevelop MonoGame Template for Mac OSX
 I had a bit of trouble finding a functional template for MonoGame on the Mac.
 I also found the steps for getting it to work from scratch to be difficult for somebody new to the platform.
 I added this repository to help anybody else out who's trying to get started.

 ## Instructions